questel_logo

 Skillset: While poring over contracts, patents, discovery documentation, and transcripts, a legal translator must be a person attuned to subtleties everywhere, gleaning meanings hidden in language differences and identifying nuances that have the potential for moving the legal process forward.
 In a sense, where the interpreter’s personality resembles the acrobat, the translator’s is more that of the persistent, street-wise detective.

-Things interpreters and translators have in common
+Things a legal translator and an interpreter have in common

 Obviously, both types of linguists require mastery of the languages involved — for interpreters and translators, accuracy is always priority number one.
 In order to achieve this, extensive knowledge of the relevant cultures involved is something both types of linguists need.
 There can be conflicting meanings or contextual shadings lurking in what may, on the surface, seem to be the same word in two languages.
 In legal contexts, these differences can result in profound consequences and you need to be able to rely on your legal linguist to get it right.